harveyt/harveyt.github.io/_posts/2015-01-17-fixing-confluence-key-bindings-on-mac-os-x.markdown

 To fix Control-E, and in fact for general keyboard remapping, I installed [Karabiner].
-This is "A powerful and stable keyboard customizer for OS X".
-This is useful for other reasons.
+This is "A powerful and stable keyboard customizer for OS X", and so it's useful for other keyboard mappings.

 I use [Homebrew] and [Homebrew Cask] so installation can be done on the command line: